paraverifierdafny/paraverif_dafny/README.md

+paraverif_dafny
+====
-# paraverif_dafny prsents an induction approach to verify the cache coherence protocol, loop program and security protocol
+paraverif_dafny presents an induction approach to verify the cache coherence protocol, loop program and security protocol.
+Dafny theory files for paper
+Encoding Induction Proof into Dafny
 #how to compile the cache coherence instance:

 $ cd server/